nadethoughts/Aetheria/Campaigns/Nimble/Session 05 Report.md

 - **Status:** All defenders found at the site were dead.
 - **Significance:** Their numbers indicate that the attack was anticipated, though the warning source and preparation time are unknown.

-### The Broken-Fang Orc Raiders
+### The Black Fang Orc Raiders

-- **Identity:** Orcs defeated at the end of Session 04, each carrying a broken fang token.
+- **Identity:** Black Fang orcs defeated at the end of Session 04, each carrying a broken fang token.
 - **Role:** First hostile mountain faction encountered directly by the party.
 - **Status:** Dead.
 - **Open question:** Their exact relationship to the force that attacked the Erie outpost was not yet confirmed.